-A new resource for BIPOC entrepreneurs in the first five years of formalized business.
+A new resource for BIPOC entrepreneurs and business owners in all stages of business.

 This loan fund is the brainchild of Community Investment Corporation (CIC) staff who wanted to take action in the wake of recent and ongoing national tragedies and calls for racial equity and justice.
 In partnership and with the support of BLAX Friday and Startup Tucson, CIC will shift decision-making to the community itself about where (geographically), to whom (communities of color underserved by financial institutions and systems), and under what circumstances (measures of risk) capital flows.

 Traditional economic structures and capital access mechanisms have deprived too many BIPOC individuals, families, and entrepreneurs of essential financial empowerment tools for too long.
 We are proposing a new approach and solution to promote holistic societal and economic equity and health.